 - May 2013: DNR approaches the development of master plans for its properties in several steps.
 First, the DNR drafts a background document, known as the Regional & Property Analysis (RPA), which describes the features and attributes of the DNR properties included in the master plan and their surrounding landscape.
 The release of the RPA and the recent public meetings wraps up the first phase of the planning process.

 - Summer 2013: Based on the information in the RPA and the public input received, the ecological and recreation "niches" that the properties are best suited to fill will be identified.
 These in turn will lead to a set of goals and objectives for the properties and the focus of future acquisition efforts.
 Then, a series of management alternatives will be proposed to meet property goals and objectives.

 - Fall 2013: Finally, the draft master plan will outline a preferred set of management actions and future land acquisition priorities.

-- Spring 2014: The draft master plan will be presented to the public for review and input.
+- 2014: The draft master plan will be presented to the public for review and input.
 After revision, the DNR will request approval of the master plan from the Natural Resources Board.